Narrow-mouthed Whorl Snail

 A perfect home

-The Narrow-mouthed whorl snail is usually found in areas of dune grassland, dune slacks and undisturbed marshes.
+The Narrow-mouthed Whorl Snail is usually found in areas of dune grassland, dune slacks and undisturbed marshes.
 It can be found near the shore in tussocky grassland and coastal turf that is fed by freshwater seepages.

 Lifecycle